Safe Mode helps to prevent an “Identity Crisis” with development and staging sites.

 - Any other scenario where the URL of your site might change.

 In most cases, we can safely update the URL and not cause an Identity Crisis.
-But, there are a handful of cases where we’re not able to automatically determine whether we should update the URL on the shadow site.
+But, there are a handful of cases where we’re not able to automatically determine whether we should update the URL in our data caches.

 In these cases, Jetpack takes some extra steps to make sure that we’re not causing an Identity Crisis:

-- We don’t allow syncing any more information from the Jetpack-enabled site to the WordPress.com shadow site.
+- We don’t allow syncing any more information from the Jetpack-enabled site to the WordPress.com caches.

 - We begin displaying the Jetpack Safe Mode notice.